 Notably, border enforcement will not be applied uniformly to all borders.
 Rather, the state will implement border checks selectively, based on the security situation at any give them.

-Ordinarily, borders between EU countries, are free of routine controls due to the Schengen Agreement, which allows for the temporary reestablishment of border controls if there is a serious threat to national security or public policy.
+Ordinarily, borders between EU countries, are free of routine controls as per the Schengen Agreement, which allows for the temporary reestablishment of border controls if there is a serious threat to national security or public policy.

 The release from the German Ministry of the Interior states that the border controls are necessary in light of the significant number of refugees Germany has taken in, particularly from Ukraine.
 However, other political groups have voiced opposition to tightening border controls.
-For example, the Green Party, a coalition partner of the SPD, argued that the policy conflicts with the Schengen Agreement and violates the freedom of movement granted to EU nationals.
+For example, the Green Party, a partner in the ruling coalition, argued that the policy conflicts with the Schengen Agreement and violates the freedom of movement granted to EU nationals.

 Border checks are already in place at Germany’s border with Poland, Austria, Switzerland and the Czech Republic.
 These controls will remain in effect.
 While all border controls have an official expiry dates, the Minister of the Interior has expressed intentions to extend them.